-Finding: The proposal is for a siding replacement for an existing multiple family complex.
+Finding: The proposal is for the installation of new fencing within an existing multiple family complex.
+The subject property does not abut a RS or RA zoned properties and the proposal does not involve modification of the existing fencing separating common and private space.
 No changes are proposed to expand existing parking lots, change building footprints, or to develop any new entries that would reduce any existing common or private open space areas, or landscaping.
 This standard does not apply to the proposed development.

-- (c) Site safety and security. - (1) Windows shall be provided in all habitable rooms, other than bathrooms, on each wall that faces common open space, parking areas, and pedestrian paths to encourage visual surveillance of such areas and minimize the appearance of building bulk. - (2) Lighting shall be provided that illuminates all exterior dwelling unit entrances, parking areas, and pedestrian paths within the development to enhance visibility and resident safety. - (3) Fences, walls, and plant materials shall not be installed between street-facing dwelling units and public or private streets in locations that obstruct the visibility of dwelling unit entrances from the street.
-For purposes of this standard, the term
+- (c) Site safety and security. - (1) Windows shall be provided in all habitable rooms, other than bathrooms, on each wall that faces common open space, parking areas, and pedestrian paths to encourage visual surveillance of such areas and minimize the appearance of building bulk. - (2) Lighting shall be provided that illuminates all exterior dwelling unit entrances, parking areas, and pedestrian paths within the development to enhance visibility and resident safety.

-- "obstructed visibility" means the entry is not in view from the street along onehalf or more of the dwelling unit's frontage. - (4) Landscaping and fencing adjacent to common open space, parking areas, and dwelling unit entryways shall be limited to a maximum height of three feet to encourage visual surveillance of such areas.
+- (3) Fences, walls, and plant materials shall not be installed between street-facing dwelling units and public or private streets in locations that obstruct the visibility of dwelling unit entrances from the street.
+For purposes of this standard, the term "obstructed visibility" means the entry is not in view from the street along one-half or more of the dwelling unit's frontage. - (4) Landscaping and fencing adjacent to common open space, parking areas, and dwelling unit entryways shall be limited to a maximum height of three feet to encourage visual surveillance of such areas.

-Finding: The proposal is for a siding replacement for an existing multiple family complex.
+Finding: The proposal is for the installation of new fencing within an existing multiple family complex.
+The proposed fencing is not proposed between any existing entrances and the street.
 No changes to the existing windows, lighting, fences, landscaping, windows or dimensions are proposed and no new units or alterations to existing parking lots are proposed.
 This standard does not apply to the proposed development.